krikzz/ED64/ED64-XIO/README.md

 ### With CMake
 An example of how to build the sample using CMake (on Windows) can be found in the root directories azure-pipelines.yml file.

+#### With VSCode
+If building locally using VSCode, the `UpdateToolchain.ps1` should be ran to download the necessary toolchain files, and the `cmake-variants.json` file should be updated to use the correct file paths.

+The following extensions are also required:
+* C/C++
+* CMake
+* CMake Tools

 ### With Makefile
 A Makefile is included, but might need to be modified for your environment.